AM1010101/airtable-mcp-sse/README.md

     - Field definitions (ID, name, type, description, options)
     - View definitions (ID, name, type)
   - Automatically discovered from Airtable's metadata API

+## Hosting with Docker

+To host this server using Docker, follow these steps:

+1.  **Build the Docker image**:
+    ```bash
+    docker build -t airtable-mcp-server .
+    ```

+2.  **Run the Docker container**:
+    ```bash
+    docker run -p 8080:8080 airtable-mcp-server
+    ```
+    This will start the server and map port 8080 from the container to port 8080 on your host machine.
+You can then access the server at `http://localhost:8080`.

+    For production use, you should run this behind a reverse proxy that provides HTTPS.

 ## Contributing